enthdegree/f100/readme.md

 This is an obscure repair, I can’t find anyone doing it.
 Actually there is a nice explosion diagram of it on Page D-26 of the F100 assembly manual (“rear cover").
 The delicate part is lifting the internal black panel off the rear cover.
-Figure 7 shows the backside of what you are lifting off.
+Figure 7 shows the backside of what you must lift off.

 - Like the top cover FPC, the area of the FPC near the focus area selector dial area is screwed down and you will rip it if you don’t know it’s there.
 As you lift it off you have to unscrew a screw normally holding the FPC at the red arrow in Figure 7.
 - The FPC on the panel is tacked to the cover’s body with two pieces of double-sided tape (white arrows in Figure 7).
 The tape can be loosened with a toothpick saturated with isopropyl alcohol.

-For reassembly the hard part is getting the focus area selector dial back into place.
+For reassembly the only delicate part is getting the focus area selector dial back into place.
-You need to tape the dial on from the outside during reassembly so that it stays in place temporarily.
+Tape the dial on from the outside during reassembly so that it stays in place temporarily.
-Then as you lower the internal panel back in place, you can screw the sliding contact pin assembly + FPC back down into the dial.
+Then as you are lowering the internal panel back in place, you can screw the sliding contact pin assembly that sits over the FPC back into the dial.

 <figure>
 <img src="./images/f100_rear_cover_internal_panel.jpg" alt="f100_rear_cover_internal_panel.jpg" width="50%">